Business document template management

-From design to implementation and distribution across the organization
+From design to implementation and distribution across organizations.

 Designing business document templates

 Every day, numerous documents and presentations are created by employees.
-Employee productivity can be dramatically increased through using pre-made templates for document creation.
-As employees create documents so frequently, a well-trusted document template design that is accessible for all employees is a tool that saves time and enhances productivity across the entire organization.
+Employee productivity can be dramatically increased by using the right templates in the document creation process.
 But how exactly are document templates created?
-And how can enterprises be sure that employees will use them?
+And how can we ensure they are going to be the most efficient document templates?

 The answer to this involves many different elements – from designing document and presentation templates to implementing, managing and distributing them.